ssapir/NeuronQuickStart/README.md

 * pip install neuron==8.0.2  # in linux. maybe different in windows

 * For windows, may requrire to manually install neuron separately: https://www.neuron.yale.edu/neuron/download
+* Can updgrade for newer python & neuron version if needed (not validated against the code here)

 ### Compile mod (mechanism) files:
 * cd L5PC_Mouse_model_example